JoshAaronLevy/gitbuddy/README.md

 gitbuddy
 ```

+## NEW! - Easy Branch Management

+## Staging, Committing and Pushing Your Changes

 > Step 1/3: Lists all available modified and untracked files to select from.
 Select one or multiple.

 ![](https://gitbuddy.s3-us-west-2.amazonaws.com/GitBuddy_Step_1-min.gif)